mendersoftware/mender-docs/01.Get-started/01.Preparation/02.Prepare-a-virtual-device/docs.md

 go to the command line on your workstation, and **paste** the code e.g. by right-clicking in the terminal and selecting *Paste*, followed by *Enter*.

 This downloads the virtual device images and starts it.

+!
+This process could take several minutes depending on your workstation capabilities.

 ## Step 4 - Accept the device